upyesp/upyesp.org/content/posts/winwdows-ssh-mfa-fido2-yubikey/index.md

 The `ssh-keygen` command will generate a public/private key pair.
 The public key will be stored in the `.ssh/id_ecdsa.pub` file, and the private key will be stored in the `.ssh/id_ecdsa` file.

-To view the public key, use on eof these commands:
+To view the public key, use one of these commands:

 ```PowerShell
 Get-Content $env:USERPROFILE\.ssh\id_ecdsa_sk.pub